ConradQQ/FoMFT/README.md

 FoMFT (Face of Mankind Fitting Tool)

-A Loadout tool for Face of Mankind, built using ElectronJS & React and powered by the [FoMFT API](https://github.com/ConradQQ/FoMFT-api).
+A Loadout tool for Face of Mankind, built using ElectronJS, React & Recharts and powered by the [FoMFT API](https://github.com/ConradQQ/FoMFT-api).

 Allows users to virtually build, test, and save loadouts.